Manufacturing Production Technicians

 - Manufacturing Systems

-To work as a manufacturing engineering technologist, you typically need to:
+To work as a manufacturing production technician, you must:

 - have a high school diploma or GED;